Wednesday, July 10, 2024

 Animals = Protein

-Hello and welcome to the second part of my Cosmos Chronicles adventure.
+Welcome to the second part of my Cosmos Chronicles adventure.
 If you missed it, you can read part one by clicking here.
-To recap, we have witnessed the remainder of our family murdered!
-Thankfully, our uncle managed to pass on vital information before biting the dust - to the north is a man with a wicked sense of humour and information.
-I wanted more but he's a stubborn old g*t so I left, slaughtered his animals, and headed to my spaceship.
+To recap, we witnessed our family being murdered.
+Thankfully, my uncle managed to pass on vital information before biting the dust - to the north is a man with a wicked sense of humour.
+I wanted more information, but he's dead - so I slaughtered his animals and headed to my spaceship.

-Yes, you heard me correctly - gather your food by killing bunny rabbits and other cute creatures.
+You heard me correctly - gather food by killing bunny rabbits and other creatures.
 YUM!

 Wait, did you listen to Cepece?
 I hope so because your first task is to seek somebody called Grostonton, on a space station outpost.
-Until you have found him, the adventure cannot begin because your spaceship is quite crippled and restricted to the solar system.
-You should seek him to see what all the fuss is about.
-So hop into your spaceship!
+Until you have found him, the adventure cannot begin because your spaceship is crippled and restricted to this solar system.
+You should seek him, so hop into your spaceship!

 When aboard, a robotic assistant called Wilson appears for a chat.
-At this stage, he has little to say so have a wander about.
-There are many different stations; it's overwhelming and quite a Sundog moment with a hefty learning curve.
-Each part of the ship has a unique function - which will eventually require care, repair, and maintenance.
+At this stage, he has little to say.
+So have a wander and check out the different stations; it's overwhelming and quite a Sundog moment with a hefty learning curve.
+Each part of the ship has a unique function that requires care, repair, and maintenance.

-I plan to cover this in part three because it is a complex moment.
+I plan to cover this in part three because it's complex.
 Until then, have a play with your spaceship; get a feel for it.
 Here are some screenshots from today's slice of the adventure.
 I'll see you soon for part three :-)

 "Old Cepece" ...
 I think... means "old man".
 And he is just that!